robrwo/perl-HTTP-CSPHeader/README.md

 This resets any changes to the ["policy"](#policy) and clears the ["nonce"](#nonce).
 It should be run at the start of each HTTP request.

+If you never make use of the nonce, and never ["amend"](#amend) the headers, then you do not need to run this method.

 ## amend

 ```perl